 WHO ARE WE?

 Our members are mostly Davis Creek watershed residents.
 They include business owners, contractors, professionals, doctors, teachers, retirees, scientists, recreational visitors, students, and many more.
-The association was founded in 1995 by a group of local stakeholders who were concerned about the trash/illegal dumping and loss of stream habitat that were affecting their watershed.
+The group was founded in 1995 by local stakeholders who were concerned about the trash/illegal dumping and loss of stream habitat that were affecting their watershed.
 The group was incorporated as a 501(c)(3) non-profit organization in 1996.

 WE WORK WITH....